gintonicai/documentation/mvp/live-subchains/inference-intro.md

 ## Synergy with the Distillery Subnet

-The inference subchain works in close harmony with the distillery subnet:
+The inference subchain works in close harmony with the distillery subchain:

-* While the distillery subnet manages the distributed processing of AI tasks, the inference subchain handles the developer-facing interactions.
+* While the distillery subchain manages the distributed processing of AI tasks, the inference subchain handles the developer-facing interactions.
-* This separation of concerns allows each subnet to optimize for its specific role, resulting in a more efficient and robust overall system.
+* This separation of concerns allows each subchain to optimize for its specific role, resulting in a more efficient and robust overall system.

 ## Empowering AI-Driven Innovation